 2.)
 Your teachers don’t care about your Career Development

 College would never be challenging without terror professors.
 They could be defined the ones who fail most of the students, give the hardest exams, or has the worst attitude.
-In our case, we consider them as people who are doing their job just because of the profit they gain in teaching and not even caring about the students welfare.
-A students failure can be a drastic experience for him/her to learn and strive hard.
-If the student really did mastered the subject well but still managed to fail well, probably that reason is already the teachers teaching methods.
+In our case, we consider them as people who are doing their job just because of the profit they gain in teaching and not even caring about the student’s welfare.
+A student’s failure can be a drastic experience for him/her to learn and strive hard.
+If the student really did master the subject well but still managed to fail well, probably that reason is already the teachers teaching methods.

-Teachers objectives should be focused on inspiring and motivating students to work hard and never should they make the primary reason their profit.
+Teachers’ objectives should be focused on inspiring and motivating students to work hard and never should they make the primary reason their profit.
 Teachers who don’t teach with passion are never to be considered teachers.
-To avoid these kind of people, you might want to ask your peers on feedback’s regarding a teacher or a training center.
+To avoid these kinds of people, you might want to ask your peers on feedback regarding a teacher or a training center.
 If you’re wanting for a personal tutor, you might want to check their portfolio first.
 It is good to keep it that way especially if your paying for your own education.

 3.)
 People tend to memorize codes

 People, people, people!
 ONE DOES NOT SIMPLY MEMORIZE CODES!
 Codes aren’t something like history wherein you memorize significant dates and events but in the end, you forget everything that you have studied.
 Remember that logic formulation changes and varies on the problem so your memorization will definitely won’t help you.
 The common problem is that logic formulation becomes an issue and this has something to do with procedural thinking.
 Programming is about thinking procedures and making the right output come to life.
 Comparing to math, you need formulas in order to achieve the solution while in programming, you need to have a good thinking strategy in order to build your formula.